MOHSINBINRAMZAN/Green-Car-Rental-System/README.md

 By implementing **data integrity constraints, foreign key relationships, and efficient indexing**, this system ensures **seamless operations and data consistency** for rental businesses.

 Would love to hear your thoughts! 💬 How would you optimize or extend this system further?
-Let’s connect and discuss! 🚀🔍 #SQL #DatabaseDesign #DataManagement #VehicleRental #SoftwareDevelopment
+Let’s connect and discuss!